If your company uses Microsoft Teams, you are likely part of many teams and channels within the application.

 Manage the notifications you receive

-You don’t want to risk missing important messages from your team, but you can customize how and when you want to see certain notifications on your screen.
+You don’t want to risk missing important messages from your team, but you can customize how and when you want certain notifications to appear on your screen.

 Missed activity emails

-If you’re not sitting at your desk or can’t access your Teams account for a long time, setting up missed activity emails is a good way to catch up.
-You can choose how often you want to receive them, including messages as soon as a notification arrives on Teams.
-Or you can customize it to an email once a day.
+If you’re away from your desk or don’t have access to your Teams account for an extended period of time, setting up missed activity emails is a great way to catch up.
+You can choose how often you want to receive them, including messages when a notification arrives on Teams.
+Or you can adjust it to an email once a day.
 It all depends on your needs and preferences.

 Appearance and sound

 Don’t want message previews to appear on your screen?
-You can take them out here.
-You can also change the notification sound from this menu item.
+You can disable them here.
+You can also change the notification sound from this menu option.

 Teams and channels

 From this option, you can select what you want to receive desktop and activity notifications for.
-Whether you want a notification for everything that happens in your teams and channels, just mentions and answers, or even a custom setting for each team, you can easily manage them.
+Whether you want notifications for everything happening in your teams and channels, just mentions and replies, or even a custom setting for each team, you can manage them with ease.

 Additional notification settings

-With the rest of your Microsoft Teams notification settings, you can customize your notifications for instant messaging, meetings, individuals, and approvals.
+The rest of your Microsoft Teams notification settings let you customize your notifications for instant messages, meetings, individuals, and approvals.